rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/02-Module/08_lecture.md

 		& don't allow some which are not needed
   	- Diagram explanation of how request/response done with proxy server : <br><img src="../../notes-pics/02-Module/08_lecture/08_lecture-0-M2.jpg" alt="" width="500"/>
 		- in the middle aka proxy server
-		- the request of client 1stly goes to -> the Proxy server -> then the main server (i.e web server of that website)<br>
+		- the request of client 1stly goes to - the Proxy server - then the main server (i.e web server of that website)<br>
-			then the response of a web server goes to -> to the proxy server -> then to the client ✔️
+			then the response of a web server goes to - to the proxy server - then to the client ✔️
 		- Eg : if u're accessing "tryhackme.com" , so firstly , GET request of that website goes to the Proxy server <br>
 			but the GET request don't go directly to the main web server (that's why the proxy server acting as MITM attack) ✔️
-		- so the GET request will go -> to the proxy server -> now the proxy server will check that website exist or not ✔️
+		- so the GET request will go - to the proxy server - now the proxy server will check that website exist or not ✔️
 		- Now the proxy server will see whether that website is inside the allowed list or not , <br>
 			so if that website in the allowed list then only the request will go to the web server of "tryhackme.com"  ✔️
-		- then the web server will send the response -> goes to the proxy server -> then it goes to the client ✔️
+		- then the web server will send the response - goes to the proxy server - then it goes to the client ✔️
-		- but if that website is not allowed then the request goes from the client -> <br>
+		- but if that website is not allowed then the request goes from the client - <br>
-			to the proxy server -> & the proxy server will check & tell that this website is disallowed , <br>
+			to the proxy server - & the proxy server will check & tell that this website is disallowed , <br>
 			so the response (with a generic error shown to the client machine) will go back to the client directly <br>
 			& the request will not go to the web server ✔️ <br>
-	- so 1st work of proxy i.e to filter the websites : means if there's a requirement <br>
+	- so 1st work of proxy i.e to filter the websites : <br>
-		then allow something & disallow something
+		means if there's a requirement then allow something & disallow something
 - `2nd work of proxy` : modify the request/response after intercepting
 	- firstly , all the requests going via the proxy server & responses coming on the proxy server
-	- if we want to test one or more websites then we can do changes on them
+	- if we want to test one or more websites then we can do changes on them (i.e requests & responses)
 	- Eg : means whatever the GET request goes to the proxy server like u need "tryhackme.com" page , <br>
 		so u can do changes on runtime cuz that request didn't send to the web server yet ✔️
-	- Eg : let's say on a banking website , u're sending a GET request that bring my account number details & <br>
+	- Eg : let's say on a banking website , u're sending a GET request that bring my A/C number details & <br>
-		that backing webapp is vulnerable (means no good developer made that)
+		that banking webapp is vulnerable
 	- so generally , the GET request goes directly from client to the web server & <br>
-		the server will bring ur account details -> but in the middle , there is a proxy server , <br>
+		the server will bring ur A/C details - but in the middle , there is a proxy server , <br>
-		so firstly the GET request go from client to the proxy server then we can change the account number <br>
+		so firstly the GET request go from client to the proxy server then we can change the A/C number <br>
-		in the proxy server via BurpSuite. so we'll change the account number & that modified one will go the web server ✔️
+		in the proxy server via BurpSuite. so we'll change the A/C number & that modified one will go to the web server ✔️
-    - & the web server don't even know difference b/w both that the actual account number send from the client & <br>
+    - & the web server never able to know difference b/w both that <br>
-		send by the proxy server -> which one is original cuz for the web server , the request came from the proxy server ✔️
+		the actual A/C number send from the client & send by the proxy server - which one is original <br>
+		cuz for the web server , the request came from the proxy server ✔️
-	- Eg : it's a 3 people , 1st friend said something to 2nd friend to tell the 3rd friend <br>
+	- Eg : there are 3 people , 1st friend said something to 2nd friend to tell the 3rd friend <br>
-		but 2nd friend changed/modified that chat & told to 3rd friend
+		but 2nd friend changed/modified that chat (of 1st friend) & told to 3rd friend
-	- so 3rd friend never going to know that what 1st friend told him , <br>
+		<br>- so 3rd friend never going to know that what 1st friend actually told me (i.e 3rd friend) ,
+		<br>- u already know that sometimes friends exaggerate
-		so middle friend is controlling the things like modifying , what to tell & what not to tell , forwarding & dropping ✔️
+		<br>- so middle friend is controlling all the things (like modifying , what to tell & what not to tell , forwarding & dropping) ✔️
-	- let's say 1st friend was appreciating (about his 3rd friend) with 2nd friend but 2nd friend modified it & <br>
+    	<br>- let's say 1st friend was appreciating (about his 3rd friend) with 2nd friend but 2nd friend modified it & <br>
 			said to 3rd friend that 1st friend was saying wrong things about u

 ### working of proxy in BurpSuite
 - STEP 1 : Now let's on the proxy , so in kali linux , run burpSuite in the terminal as `burpsuite` command